jiamubai/code-flowerfinetune/README.md

 |  FedAvg  |   27.43   | 64.00 |    60.24     |    72.67    |  56.08  |
 | FlexLoRA |   23.17   | 64.00 |    60.86     |    70.18    |  54.55  |

+All experiments are conducted using 2 A5000(20GB memory) GPUs.
 ## Model saving

 The PEFT checkpoint can be found in: https://drive.google.com/file/d/1KxaLwblBeBLqz-kBfXn8JhDQ_5G5SCvm/view?usp=sharing